bomba-cat/Pine3DS-shader/README.md

 These registers output data that has been processed by vertex shaders into a later stage of the graphics pipeline.

 # Building
 You can use nintendo 3ds devkit or [picasso](https://github.com/devkitPro/picasso) from devkitpro.
-If you decided use picasso as assembler, make sure use the file and instructions in [homebrew](https://github.com/ENDERMANYK/Minecraft-3ds-shader/blob/main/homebrew/README.md) folder.
+If you decided use picasso as assembler, make sure use the file and instructions in [homebrew](https://github.com/bomba-cat/Pine3DS-shader/blob/main/homebrew/README.md) folder.

+# Developing

+For starters, here is a list of all the programs:
+- block_overlay
+- cloud
+- color
+- color_uv
+- color_uv_glint
+- color_uv_vertex_alpha
+- entity
+- entity_colod_based_use_uv_anim
+- entity_colorbased_no_texture
+- entity_item_in_hand
+- entity_item_in_hand_glint
+- entity_overlay
+- entity_overlay_color
+- entity_overlay_color_mask
+- entity_overlay_emissive
+- entity_overlay_glint
+- entity_overlay_glint_colormask
+- entity_overlay_multitexture
+- entity_overlay_multitexture_colortexture
+- entity_uv_anim
+- guardian_ghost
+- normal_as_color
+- position
+- position_ccolor
+- rain_snow
+- renderchunk
+- renderchunk_as_entity
+- renderchunk_near_water
+- renderchunk_seasons
+- sky
+- stitch_blit
+- uv
+- uv_blend
+- uv_ccolor
+- uv_repeat
+- uv_scale
+- uv_selection_overlay
+- weather

+If you want to modify the renderchunk, when using picasso you create the `renderchunk.vsh` file and start modifying it.
+You can take note of the `src/` folder in this repository, to create the basic setup of the vertex shader file.
+After that feel free to modify as you wish.
+Take note that unless you manage to modify the pipeline, you cant add any new uniforms whatsoever but that should be clear itself.

+When you created the files you can use `picasso` to create the `.shbin` file.
+Here's and example:

+`picasso renderchunk.vsh -o renderchunk.shbin`

+After this you create the `romfs/shaders/3DS/` folder inside the mod folder of your Citra or put the files in `romfs/shaders/3DS/` of your 3DS